KotlinThree/AndroidExtension/README.md

 # AndroidExtension

-AndroidExtension try to provide useful and smooth extexsions for android developer.
+AndroidExtension try to provide useful and smooth extensions in kotlin for android developer.

 ## kotlin version